The Customer Retention Cycle: A 3-Step Strategy to Retain More Customers

 1. Collect Customer Data

-– When I refer to customer data, I’m referring to both contact data, such as phone numbers, emails, zip codes, etc; as well as marketing data, such as redemptions, purchases, frequency, and more.
-You may not have realized this, but most loyalty and reward programs are designed primarily as a tool to capture and track customer data.
-For example, when a business asks for your phone number, your email, or even gives you a card to swipe each time you visit, the business is able to monitor all of the activity that is tied to that phone number, email or card.
-On an individual level they know what you are doing, but on a global level, they know habits of all of their customers.
-Data collection is the start of the Retention Marketing Cycle and will give you the insights you need to optimize your retention marketing strategy.
+It’s pretty safe to say that 99% of all loyalty programs are in place to capture customer data.
+For example, every time a business asks for your phone number, email, or gives you a store card to swipe, they are actually monitoring your behavior.
+On an individual level they know what you are doing, and on a global level, they know habits of all of their customers as a whole.
+Data collection is the first crucial step of the Retention Marketing Cycle.
+When used correctly it will give you the insights you need to optimize your customer retention marketing strategy.

 Tools to collect customer data: